garbles/react-facade/README.md

 Takes a type definition `T` - which must be an object where each member is a function - and returns the tuple of the interface `T` (via a Proxy) and an `ImplementationProvider`.
 The developer provides the real implementation of the interface through the Provider.

-The `ImplementationProvider` does not collide with other `ImplementationProvider's created by other `createFacade` calls, so you can make as many of these as you need.
+The `ImplementationProvider` does not collide with other `ImplementationProvider`s created by other `createFacade` calls, so you can make as many of these as you need.

 ### `ImplementationProvider<T>`